Lupin3000/Raspberry-PI-Tutorials/DNSRedirection/readme.md

 ## Additional preparation

-In case you have NoDogSplash service running, I recommend to stop it (_for now_).
+In case you have NoDogSplash service running, I recommend stopping it (_for now_).

 ```shell
 # stop nodogsplash service